mezine/managed_images/app/models/managed_image/README.md

 * A Variant can be stored as a String that represents its path and a query string "s/thesunny/fee8f84e2cdd414ac3e6d826ff2e313b-1500-1000-640-480-0-100-0-100.jpg?q=ef0116e8a537cc328b563058360fed2b".
 The entire ManagedImage::Variant can be recreated from the String.
 * Security checks using MD5 Hashes to prevent DOS attacks on image generation
 * Limits image upload size to 25 MB
+* Needs to run in JavaScript on client and server

 ## Architecture

 * ManagedImage images are stored in Fog::Storage
 * ManagedImage::Variant images are stored in a separate Fog::Storage
-* Fog::Storage can be a local file system of in the cloud like S3
+* Fog::Storage can be a local file system or in the cloud like S3.
+Test local, deply in the cloud.
-* When we upload an image, we get back a ManagedImage object
+* When we upload an image, we get a ManagedImage object
 * When we upload, we can also pass in additional parameters so that we can get back one or more ManagedImage::Variant objects.
-* For ManagedImage objects that already exist, we can call the #new_variant method from the ManagedImage object and we get back a Variant.
+* For ManagedImage objects that already exist, we can call the resize methods (like #resize, #resize_to_fit, #resize_to_fill, etc) from the ManagedImage object and we get back a Variant.
 The most important value of a Variant is a URL where the Variant can be accessed from.
-Although we already have a URL, at this point, the variant image may or may not exist.
+* Just because we have a URL, the file for the image may not exist yet.
+Images are generated as required.
 * The URL goes to either
     - The direct URL to the Fog::Storage where the image can be retrieved (e.g. on S3)
     - ImagesController#show
 * If the image goes to Fog::Storage, then if the image is missing, we defer to the ImagesController
 * When we hit the ImagesController, we look to see if the Variant already exists.
 If it does, we simply return it.
 * If the image does not exist, we check to see if the security hash matches.
 If not, we return some kind of error, possibly a 404 error.
 If it matches, we generate the image and store it in the variants storage.

+## Future

+* To increase performance, when a Variant is generated on the server, we spawn a thread that starts creating the file.
+The method returns immediately.
+This means that we are processing the Variant in parallel with the back and forth http requests.

 ## Usage